 - IP gets a new value whenever a branch instruction occurs.

-- Address of the next instruction is calculated as CS x 10H + IP.
+- The address of the next instruction is calculated by using the formula CS x 10H + IP.

 Address Generation Circuit:

 - The BIU has a Physical Address Generation Circuit.

 - It generates the 20-bit physical address using Segment and Offset addresses using the formula:

 - In Bus Interface Unit (BIU) the circuit shown by the Σ symbol is responsible for the calculation unit which is used to calculate the physical address of an instruction in memory.